gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nPluralForms.md

 `fr` and `ar` locales to your module.
-Now you need translations for each of these locales (except `en`, which will be picked up from the annotations).  _Note: I am using English in these "translations" for clarity -- you would actually want to use real translations._
+Now you need translations for each of these locales (except `en`, which will be picked up from the annotations).  _Note: I am using English in these "translations" for clarity &mdash; you would actually want to use real translations._

 `MyMessages_fr.properties`